chungyc/site-personal/site/article/reference/physics/formulations/index.markdown

 \[ \mathcal{L} = T - V = \frac{1}{2} m v^2 - V \]

+### Symmetry and conservation {#symmetry-lagrangian}

+For a symmetry which leaves the Lagrangian invariant, there is a conserved quantity.

 ## Hamiltonian {#hamiltonian}

 \[ H = \sum p_i v_i - \mathcal{L} = T + V = E \]